fareast555/MPC_SwiftBrowser/README.md

   * navigationController?.pushViewController(browswer, animated: true)

+## Extending Functionality
+This brower class is a final class, and is not meant to be subclassed.
+Feel free, however, to extend it.
+At the end of the class is an extension with a sample public func that would change the navBar tint color if called.

 <h3>Version Update History:</h3>
   ~> 1.0.1 Working version pushed to git 30 Sept 2017.

   ~> 1.0.1 Navigation tool bar, custom title, embedded form pushed 1 Oct 2017.

+  ~> 1.0.1 Class extension stub pushed 1 Oct 2017.